-Course objectives:
+Course objectives1:

 This course provides an introduction to fundamental concepts in psychological and educational assessment.
 We will focus on underlying individual and group-administered tests within topical areas such as intelligence, aptitude, achievement, interests, personality, neuropsychology and education.
-We will also address the statistical underpinnings of measurement, although this is very intentionally NOT a statistics course - think of your instructor as a statistical consultant (rather than you being expected to develop deep statistical skill).
-Prerequisite: PSYC 212 This class "counts" toward fulfilling the Psychology major lab course requirement.
+We will also address the statistical underpinnings of measurement, although this is very intentionally NOT a statistics course - think of your instructor as a statistical consultant

-Muchas gracias to Dr. Bock, who's PSYC 313 syllabus was pillaged assunder to provide most of the content and structure contained within this class
+1Muchas gracias to Dr. Bock, who's PSYC 313 syllabus was pillaged assunder to provide most of the content and structure contained within this class 🚇 🚇